Personal website: www.christophercooney.co.uk

 I completed my BSc in Biology at the University of York before joining the Edward Grey Institute of Ornithology at Oxford as a DPhil student working under the supervision of Nathalie Seddon and Joe Tobias.
 In August 2014 I moved to the University of Sheffield as a postdoctoral researcher working in the Department of Animal and Plant Sciences with Gavin Thomas.
 In May 2019, I will become a Leverhulme Early Career Research fellow.

 The natural world consists of a vast array of forms and the overall aim of my research is to understand the processes responsible for the production of biological diversity.
-During my PhD I investigated the causes of evolutionary radiations in birds across broad phylogenetic and spatial scales, with particular focus on the role of sexual selection in speciation and species coexistence.
-With Gavin Thomas I am now extending this work by directly examining the interplay between phenotypic evolution, species diversification and the build of sympatric diversity, with specific emphasis on the potentially dissimilar roles played by ecological and sexual traits.
+During my PhD I investigated the causes of evolutionary radiations in birds across broad phylogenetic and spatial scales, with a particular focus on the role of sexual selection in speciation and species coexistence.
+During my postdoc, I am extending this work by directly examining the interplay between phenotypic evolution, species diversification and the build of sympatric diversity, with specific emphasis on the potentially dissimilar roles played by ecological and sexual traits.

-Salisbury, C. L., N. Seddon, C. R. Cooney, and J. A. Tobias.
-2012.
-The latitudinal gradient in dispersal constraints: ecological specialisation drives diversification in tropical birds.
-Ecology Letters 15:847-855.
+Salisbury CL, Seddon N, Cooney CR and Tobias JA (2012) The latitudinal gradient in dispersal constraints: ecological specialisation drives diversification in tropical birds.
+Ecology Letters 15:847-855